 Yeah, but if I had a husband, I wouldn’t need to bother having to think about one more thing.
 I don’t have any more room in my mind for anything new.
 He could just handle it and I could focus on a million other things.

 My mind went back to how my car became my car in the first place.
 Back when we were married, my ex-husband made importing the car his personal project (much to my relief).
 He spent weeks doing his research and finally settled on a BMW.
 With all the car-jackings in this capital city, he figured I would need a reliable car that no one would want to steal.
 He was hardly ever around and wanted to be sure we’d be safe.
 ‘No one would want to steal a BMW in Nairobi,’ he explained.
-Apparently, car-jackers are only interesting in Toyotas and Hondas (or at least they were in 2004).
+Apparently, car-jackers are only interested in Toyotas and Hondas (or at least they were in 2004).
 That sounded great to me.
 I think my involvement in this process (apart from footing the bill) boiled down to approving the color, and I was quite satisfied with that tiny role.
 How the car got from Japan to Kenya is beyond me, although I have all the paperwork in my possession.

 Okay, so do you need a husband, or do you need a car broker?